If you have a late miscarriage

 If you have a late miscarriage, you’re entitled to the same benefits as any other employee who’s off sick.

-You will at least get Statutory Sick Pay – this is paid for up to 28 weeks, or more if your employment contract allows it.
+You will at least get Statutory Sick Pay – this is paid for up to 28 weeks.
+Your sick pay could be more if your contract of employment allows it.
+If you’re on a low income you might be able to claim other income-related benefits.

 You might be entitled to Employment and Support Allowance if: